What do retainers do?

 - Always use your hands to insert or remove your retainer.
 Do not bite it into position.

-- Gently clean your retainer with soap and water every time you brush your teeth.
+- How to clean retainers: Gently clean your retainer with soap and water every time you brush your teeth.
 (2-3 times a day)

 - Retainer Brite is also recommended to clean your retainers.